ryantd42/NY-Legislative-Git/2023/A7828B-2023/bill.md

  sanctioned by the United States from 1776 through 1865, inclusive.
-  (c) The chattel slavery that flourished in the United  States  consti- tuted  an  immoral  and inhumane deprivation of Africans' life, liberty, citizenship rights, and cultural heritage and denied them the fruits  of their own labor.
+  (c) The chattel slavery that flourished in the United  States  consti- tuted  an  immoral  and inhumane deprivation of Africans' life, liberty,

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD07407-07-3
+  LBD07407-08-3
- A. 7828--A  2
+ A. 7828--B  2

+ citizenship rights, and cultural heritage and denied them the fruits  of their own labor.
   (d)  A  preponderance  of  scholarly, legal, and community evidentiary documentation, as well as popular culture markers, constitute the  basis for  inquiry  into the ongoing effects of the institution of slavery and